 GST treatment on goods acquired by toll manufacturer for value added activities the acquisition can be claimed by him.
 However, under this scheme, if the goods acquired by the toll manufacturer is under the account of the overseas principal, then the goods is zero rated.
-The concept of ATMS can be illustrated as in appendix.
+The concept of ATMS is illustrated as in Appendix 1.